|Integrative Levels Classification||project||scheme||how it works||León Manifesto||references|

 horses instead of

 veterinary medicine), and it seems a logical development that these classes would be structured by integrative levels; classes for phenomena and classes for disciplines could be connected through an "accordion device" [Gno05a].
 Several authors also wish the development of completely new schemes independent on disciplines, allowing for better multidisciplinary search, as claimed in the León Manifesto.

 Versions of the scheme are under continuous development, and are tested with the organization of little collections of knowledge items of various nature.
 The very first tests were done by Lorena Zuccolo and Claudio Gnoli on the catalogue of a documentation centre (Regione Friuli Venezia Giulia.
 Laboratorio regionale di Educazione ambientale: LAREA).
 Currently the following bibliographic databases are using ILC:

-A comparative test with a sample of documents classified by both ILC and a traditional disciplinary classification is going to be performed.
-Discussion is developing with experts from the Central National Library in Florence and AIB Research Group on Subject Indexing (Alberto Cheti, Anna Lucarelli, Elisabetta Viti) concerning application of integrative levels in the Nuovo Soggettario.
+Comparative test with a sample of documents classified by both ILC and a traditional disciplinary classification are performed.
+Discussion has taken place with experts at the Central National Library in Florence and AIB Research Group on Subject Indexing (Alberto Cheti, Anna Lucarelli, Elisabetta Viti) concerning application of integrative levels in the Nuovo Soggettario.